Kaliroot10/Flipper-Zero-SquachWare-Firmware/ReadMe.md

 # SquachWare Community Firmware
 This is just a placeholder while we get things started!!

+FULL DOCUMENTATION INCLUDING LINKS TO ALL AUTHORS WILL BE DONE SHORTLY.
+Right now I'm just getting the basics all sorted out!

 # Flipper Zero Firmware

 - [Flipper Zero Official Website](https://flipperzero.one).
 A simple way to explain to your friends what the Flipper Zero can do